anonymoususenix/zkconv/README.md

    ```sh
    cargo build --release
    ```
-4. Run examples or benchmarks as needed:
+4. Run examples or benchmarks as needed.
+All experimental data can be generated using `cargo bench`.
+This will run the benchmarking suite and output performance metrics for the proof system:
    ```sh
    cargo bench
    ```